-Note 4-Allowance for Doubtful Accounts
+Note 4-5-Allowance for Doubtful Accounts

 In making the Company's credit evaluations, management considers the general collection risk associated with trends in the long-term care industry.
 The Company establishes credit limits through payment terms with customers, performs ongoing credit evaluations and monitors accounts on an aging schedule basis to minimize the risk of loss.
 Despite the Company's efforts to minimize credit risk exposure, customers could be adversely affected if future industry trends, including those related to COVID-19, change in such a manner as to negatively impact their cash flows.
-As a result, the Company's future collection experience can differ significantly from historical collection trends.
+As a result, the Company's future collection experience ~~can~~ could differ significantly from historical collection trends.
 If the Company's customers experience a negative impact on their cash flows, it could have a material adverse effect on the Company's results of operations and financial condition.

 The Company evaluates its accounts and notes receivable for expected credit losses quarterly.
 Accounts receivable are evaluated based on internally developed credit quality indicators derived from the aging of receivables.
 Notes receivable are evaluated based on internally developed credit quality indicators derived from Management's assessment of collection risk.
 The Company manages the accounts and notes receivable portfolios using a two-tiered approach by disaggregating standard receivables, which are invoices or promissory notes in good standing, from those who have been identified by Management as having an elevated credit risk profile due to a triggering event such as bankruptcy.
 At the end of each period, the Company sets a reserve for expected credit losses on standard accounts and notes receivable based on the Company's historical loss rates.
-Accounts and notes receivable with an elevated risk profile, which are from customers who have filed bankruptcy, are subject to collections activity or are slow payers that are experiencing financial difficulties, are aggregated and evaluated to determine the total reserve for the class of receivable.
+Accounts and notes receivable with an elevated risk profile, which are from customers who have filed bankruptcy or are subject to collections activity, or are slow payers that are experiencing financial difficulties, are aggregated and evaluated to determine the total reserve for the class of receivable.
+Additionally, for notes receivable, management evaluates standard receivables based on whether the customer is current (paying within 60 days of terms) or delinquent (paying outside of 60 days of terms).
+As of March 31, 2024, the delinquent notes receivable loss pool includes the balance of notes receivable due from Genesis.

 ASC 326 permits entities to make an accounting policy election not to measure an estimate for credit losses on accrued interest if those entities write-off accrued interest deemed uncollectible in a timely manner.
 The Company follows an income recognition policy on all interest earned on notes receivable.
 Under such policy the Company accounts for all notes receivable on a non-accrual basis and defers the recognition of any interest income until receipt of cash payments.
 This policy was established based on the Company's history of collections of interest on outstanding notes receivable, as we do not deem it probable that we will receive substantially all interest on outstanding notes receivable.
 Accordingly, the Company does not record a credit loss adjustment for accrued interest.
-Interest income from notes receivable for the three months ended September 30, 2023 and 2022 was \$0.7 million and \$0.2 million, respectively.
-Interest income from notes receivable for the nine months ended September 30, 2023 and 2022 was \$ 2.0 million and \$1.0 million, respectively.
+Interest income from notes receivable for the three months ended ~~September 30, 2023~~ March 31, 2024 and ~~2022~~ 2023 was \$0.7 million \$1.1 million and \$0.2 million, respectively.
+Interest income from notes receivable for the nine months ended September 30, 2023 and 2022 was \$2.0 million and \$1.0 million \$0.6 million, respectively.

-The following table presents the Company's two tiers of notes receivable further disaggregated by year of origination as of September 30, 2023 and write-off activity for the nine months ended September 30, 2023.
+The following table presents the Company's ~~two~~ three tiers of notes receivable further disaggregated by year of origination as of ~~September 30, 2023~~ March 31, 2024 and write-off activity for the ~~nine~~ three months ended ~~September 30, 2023~~ March 31, 2024.